openspim/openspim.github.io/µOpenSPIM.md

         - Different binning options can be selected before acquisition, e.g. 2x2 or 3x3 binning.
 Higher Binning settings combines the charge of more pixels, which increases the signal to noise ratio (SNR) and results in higher camera frame rates but on the expanse of pixel resolution.

   - (E) Preview of imaging session
-        - This simple schematic provides an visual overview of the specified time points.
+        - At this location a simple schematic is provided to give users a visual overview of the way time points have been currently set up.

   - (F) Select Channels/Pins
-    A channel can be a laser of a certain wavelength or a bright-field lamp, which fire up during camera exposure.
-In case a digital output pin of
+    A typical channel is a laser of a given wavelength that is used to illuminate the sample.
+In case an Arduino UNO is in control of one or several lasers, they all must be wired to one of the digital output pins.
+Alternatively, laser can also be software controlled via µManager.
+Furthermore, it is possible that a channel represent a different device other than a laser.
         - Add one or more "channels".
 A channel is typically a laser but it can also be another hardware component of the OpenSPIM.
 There are two ways of controlling a channel during acquisition: 1) Software controlled (without an ArduinoUNO microcontroller) and 2) Arduino Controlled (with an ArduinoUNO microcontroller).
     1. Software controlled:
         - Click *Add channel* to add a new channel to the table.
 Click into the drop-down menus to change e.g. the Shutter of a laser.
 Several channels can be added to the table.